SoberDocs/soberdocs.github.io/md/common-issues.md

 ### Solution
 Move your mouse while joining a game.

+> This problem should be fixed in Sober version `0.0.0-1ff9f51`.
+If there is an issue, you should report it on VinegarHQ's Discord server.

 ---

 ## Automatic download isn't working (Long hang time; falls back to manual install)